-&lt;sup>23 Here these are normal terminal blocks, not "protector units", as in the case of the vertical side of the MDF, which makes the mechanical arrangements a little different..
 Each telephone number is assigned (on a semi-permanent basis, not normally changed each time the number is assigned to a subscriber) a particular line circuit and line finder terminal).
-This assignment is based on the expected calling traffic from a line of that class; lines of different classes are, for the most part, assigned telephone numbers from certain blocks to facilitate this process.
+This assignment is based on the expected calling traffic from a line of that class; line circuits of different classes are, for the most part, assigned telephone numbers from certain blocks to facilitate this process.
 The objective of this plan is to spread the calling traffic evenly over the line finder frames.